 Nowhere showcases Aruba’s Dutch roots quite like Oranjestad.
 With its gable-topped houses and colonial clock towers, the island’s capital is like a little slice of Amsterdam.
 It’s got some typically Caribbean credentials, too – expect cushiony sands that stretch on for miles, and underwater spots that are great for snorkelling.
 Plus, all along the coast, you’ll find ramshackle beach bars serving up fresh seafood and rum cocktails.

-Exotic Islands - Itinerary days 6: Willemstad
+Exotic Islands - Itinerary days 6: Kralendijk

 ;img.crop(width:1080%2Cheight:608))